July 2021 parent/carer survey comments:

 – School uniform should be worn.

 -The same as arrangements prior to the lockdown period, if parents need to contact school they are asked to phone, rather than go to reception, if they can.
 Any education staff or contractors visiting school will have to follow lockdown health and safety restrictions.
-If parents need to enter school or access reception face coverings should be worn.
+If parents need to enter school or access reception face coverings should still be worn.

-If a child or member of staff become ill in school, there is a room to isolate pupils in and PPE equipment for staff to wear.
+-If a child or member of staff become ill in school, there is a room to isolate pupils in and PPE equipment for staff to wear.

 If your child has been struggling with wellbeing, during the coronavirus period, there are many support sites/workbooks for you to use in the parents’ information section of the news item on the front page and on their wellbeing page on DB Primary.